zegabr/magic/README.md

 Usefull scripts for linux setup/productivity (at least I find it usefull).

 # What the scripts do
-Run `g.sh` for gnome settings.
+Run `bash g.sh` for gnome settings.

 Run `bash setup.sh` for basic setup (take a look at the file stuff/apps.sh first so you don't install things you don't want).

 Run `bash ssh.sh` to create ssh keys and setup for github.

-Run `source z.sh` if you want to install [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/blob/master/README.md) (it installs already with some plugins).
+Run `source z.sh` if you want to install [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/blob/master/README.md) (it overrides your .zshrc with mine).

 Run `source a.sh` to add my aliases (at stuff/aliases.sh) to yours.